 Each service and product you offer should have its own landing page, specifically optimized for the long-tail keyword phrases that best suit that service.
 The more services you pile into one page on your site, the less effective your key phrases become.
 They get muddled and actually compete with themselves.
 Because the key phrases are inconsistent with each other, Google doesn’t know which one that page is promoting, and it drops it down in search results in favor of a much cleaner page with clear key phrases.

 There are so many cheaters in the online search game that it may take a while for your SEO to bring in steady results.
 If your site is brand new, it might take time to build trustworthiness with Google.
 SEO isn’t magic, it’s organic, long-term growth.
-The longer your website is around, the more Google acknowledges it as a legitimate.
+The more pages and links you gain, the more authority your site has within Google searches.
 The more precise your landing page content, the better.

 It takes dedication and no small level of expertise to bring your site from nowhere to page one of Google.
 The good news?
 Many of our clients experience this satisfaction every day.
 The sooner you start, the sooner you’ll see results.
 Contact Sprout to learn about our content writing and SEO services, and let’s get you climbing.